jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 The default `emmeans()` behavior creates a reference grid where marginal means are keyed to mean values of all quantitative predictors, but averaged across all factors.
-Since we fit YEar only asa factor, we do not specify year here.
+Since we fit Year only as a factor, we do not specify year here.

 #### By Month